sunnysid3up/authlib/docs/client/index.rst

 Here is a simple overview of Flask OAuth client::

-    from flask import Flask, jsonify
+    from flask import Flask, jsonify, url_for
     from authlib.flask.client import OAuth

     app = Flask(__name__)